hussien89aa/SoftwareArchitectureTactics/PingEcho/README.md

 1. If the GPS process  fails, notify the monitor deletes it, then the monitor will restart the gps in 1 secs.
 2. If the client app “Sending location process” fail to send data to server, monitor  detects it, and switches to backup server.

+Test cases
+1- Stop the "CarApp.exe" processand see how HeartBeatTactic willrestart it again 2-Stop server 1 and see how Ping/Echo swwitvh to backup and read the synchronized data

 **Domain:** Car Tracking System